-6.1.
-Following approval from the Licensing & Environmental Health Committee at its meeting on the 21 January 2025 and the Full Council meeting on the 25 February 2025, a statutory public consultation took place during the periods of Thursday 3 April

-- 6.2.
-A public notice was published in the Saffron Walden Reporter and Great Dunmow Broadcast on Thursday 3 April, two posts were published on the Council's Facebook page on Monday 7 April and Tuesday 22 April, and a notice was displayed on the Council's website for the full three-week period. - 6.3.
+- 6.1 A district council has the power to set fares for Hackney Carriages under the provisions of s65 of the Local Government (Miscellaneous Provisions) Act 1976 ('the Act'). - 6.2 Fares for hackney carriage can only be agreed following consultation with the trade and public Local Government (Miscellaneous Provisions) Act 1976. - 6.3 It is good practice for a local authority to regularly review taxi fares. - 6.4.
+Following approval from the Licensing & Environmental Health Committee at its meeting on the 21 January 2025 and the Full Council meeting on the 25 February 2025, a statutory public consultation took place during the periods of Thursday 3 April to Thursday 24 April 2025. - 6.5.
+A public notice was published in the Saffron Walden Reporter and Great Dunmow Broadcast on Thursday 3 April, two posts were published on the Council's Facebook page on Monday 7 April and Tuesday 22 April, and a notice was displayed on the Council's website for the full three-week period. - 6.6.
 The consultation attracted two responses, one in support and one against the proposed increases.
 The responses are shown below-